Financial help and advice

 - If you’re over 60 and need help and advice, contact the local Age UK group.
 They can provide help with checking your finances and finding out what’s available to you.

-We run an emergency assistance scheme with our partners DABD where you can get financial support with clothes, goods, bills and food.
+We run an emergency assistance scheme where you can get financial support with clothes, goods, bills and food.

-Under the Private Housing Health Assistance Policy we have discretionary assistance for occupiers over the age of 65, or those with chronic or severe health conditions (including children and younger adults) affected by poor housing conditions and provides:
+Under the Housing Grant and Assistance Policy we have discretionary assistance for occupiers over the age of 65, or those with chronic or severe health conditions (including children and younger adults) affected by poor housing conditions and provides: